luoxuhai/pcl.js/CONTRIBUTING.md

   categories

-If you are interested in the detailed specification you can visit https://www.conventionalcommits.org/ or check out the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).
+If you are interested in the detailed specification you can visit [Conventional Commits](https://www.conventionalcommits.org) or check out the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).

 ## Command introduction

+- `npm run build:pcl` compile PCL to WebAssembly static library
 - `npm run dev:js` to package a debug version of JavaScript code
-- `npm run dev:wasm` to compile PCL to WebAssembly debug build
+- `npm run dev:wasm` to compile PCL's WebAssembly + `src/bind` to WebAssembly debug build
 - `npm run dev` simultaneously packages JavaScript and compiles PCL for development use
 - `npm run build:js` to package the production version of JavaScript code
-- `npm run build:wasm` to compile PCL to WebAssembly production build
+- `npm run build:wasm` to compile PCL's WebAssembly + `src/bind` to WebAssembly production build
 - `npm run build` bundles JavaScript and compiles PCL at the same time, ready for production use
 - `npm run lint` to check code style
 - `npm run test` to run tests.
 (Be sure to run `npm run dev` or `npm run build` before running tests)